debiki/talkyard/README.md

 Talkyard
 =============================

-Discussion software.
-Create a place to talk.
+Discussion software, a place for questions and answers, ideas and feedback.

 <!--
 Create a place to talk,